25 Aug How To Connect With Customers in Conversations

 Building rapport with customers extends far beyond the initial interaction.
 Every engagement with a customer is an opportunity to strengthen the business relationship and connect with them on a personal level.
+Getting CRM software can help you communicate better with your customers, but they don’t replace meaningful connection built through conversations.
 Conveying a sense of authenticity is essential in building lasting relationships and trust with key stakeholders whether they are customers, coworkers, or vendors.
-Business communication consultants at Speakeasy recommend using these strategies when reaching out to new and existing customers.
+Our business communication consultants recommend using these strategies when reaching out to new and existing customers.

-- Express understanding – to be authentic in communication situations, it is essential to convey a sense of understanding and listen to your audience.
+- Express understanding – To be authentic in communication situations, it is essential to convey a sense of understanding and listen to your audience.
 Consider their points of view, anticipate their reactions, and craft your words to appeal to the individual.
-Taking notes after each interaction with customers and team members is a great way to remind yourself of past conversations and use these notes as a springboard to start a new conversation.
+Taking notes after each interaction with customers and team members is a great way to retain valuable insight from these conversations.
+You can then use your notes as a springboard to start a new conversation in future interactions.
 The quickest way to lose trust and diminish your credibility with a customer is by forgetting essential information or requests.
 If the customer has shared details about their business, communication preferences, or business expectations, then they are relying on you to remember them.

 By infusing genuine authenticity into your business communications you will be better able to connect with your customers and build lasting relationships.
-If you have additional ways that you use to strengthen business relationships, we would like to hear them.
-Share your customer connection experiences and advice with us on Facebook or Twitter.
+If you have additional ways that you use to strengthen business relationships, we would love to hear them.
+Share your customer connection experiences and advice with us on LinkedIn or Twitter.